ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

-These are the official **Bylaws of the Open Computing Facility**, as last amended at the Board meeting of November 18, 2019.
+These are the official **Bylaws of the Open Computing Facility**, as last amended at the Board meeting of December 2, 2019.

 1. [Repealed]